bosskabouter/volatalk/README.md

 Communicate directly with other contacts without a central server to buffer, capture, censure or use the data in any other way.

+#### Peer-to-Peer (p2p)
 Therefore it uses peer-to-peer and WebRTC technologies.
 There are many solutions like these, but none I could find create a long-term trusted relation between clients, as explained in [Future Versions](#future-versions).

 Any solution based on decentralized blockchain technologies would not fit the [Vision](#vision).

-#### Doesn' t anything like this exist?
+#### Doesn't anything like this exist?

-Since VolaTALK does not capture any data, no money can be made from it.
+Since VolaTALK does not capture any data, no money can be made with it.
 No commercial party would be interested in building anything like this.
+A Dollar for a Click...

 ## Table of Contents